GregorR/eyc/OBJECT_MODEL.md

 # Sets

 Sets are stored as JavaScript Sets, with an `id`.
+For serializability, maps store the basic type of their values as strings in the field `valueType`.

 The default set is `null`.
 Set fields in objects are initialized to a new set, not `null`.